-THE CLEAN AIR ACT
+THE CLEAN AIR ACT AND THE CLIMATE

 The Clean Air Act has protected the air we breathe for four decades.
 By curbing air pollution it has saved many thousands of human lives and improved public health, all while saving money and protecting the U.S. economy.